 It’s a hypnotic, crazy place, with a heavy French influence (Yves Saint Laurent’s gardens are a peaceful oasis if you want to escape for an hour or two) as well as a vibrant mix of cultures.
 Hundreds of Jewish families still live in the Mellah, the city’s Jewish quarter, which is currently being refurbished, and Moroccans are proud of their 2,000-year history of interfaith relations.

 Ironically, during our ten-day stay, Paris was attacked and Brussels went into lockdown, but everyone still asked if we felt safe.
 Yes, absolutely, safer than we do in London, in fact.
-This trip should be on everyone’s bucket list, but with the list of ‘no-go’ Arab world countries seemingly growing, I wouldn’t leave it too long to book.
+This trip should be on everyone’s bucket list.